McCloud River: Ecology

 The McCloud once hosted a native population of bull trout (Salvelinus confluentus), but the species became extinct in the McCloud watershed after McCloud Reservoir cut off the fish from their spawning grounds.
 The last reported Bull trout (misidentified as Dolly Varden trout (Salvelinus malma) at that time, Dollys are not from this southern latitude) was caught in the 1980s.

 The Upper McCloud and its tributaries above Middle Falls are home to the McCloud River redband (Oncorhynchus mykiss stonei), a native subspecies of rainbow trout.
 These redband trout were proposed for endangered species status, as their genetics have been introgressed by hybridization with hatchery stocked rainbow trout.
 The Falls of the McCloud River form a natural barrier to rainbow trout migration historically.
 An amplified fragment length polymorphism study show Sheepheaven Creek (the type specimen) genetics to be sufficiently different to warrant subspecific status.
 Conservation efforts have included transplanting the relative pure Sheepheaven Creek strain into Swamp and Trout Creeks.

+In 2025, adult winter-run Chinook salmon were spotted in the river for the first time in almost a century.